dividor/humanitarian-evaluation-ai-research/README.md

 This project provides a streamlined data pipeline for processing humanitarian evaluation reports with the following components:

+1. **Qdrant Database** - Vector database for document metadata and status tracking
-1. **parse.py** - Parse documents (PDF, DOCX) and extract structured content with table of contents
+2. **parse.py** - Parse documents (PDF, DOCX) and extract structured content with table of contents
-2. **summarize.py** - Generate extractive and abstractive summaries using embeddings and LLMs
+3. **summarize.py** - Generate extractive and abstractive summaries using embeddings and LLMs
-3. **stats.py** - Generate organization statistics and visualizations from parsed documents
+4. **stats.py** - Generate organization statistics and visualizations from Qdrant database

+The pipeline uses **Docker Compose** for easy deployment with Qdrant database integration.

 ![Pipeline Diagram](./assets/pipeline.png)